 Angels (Messengers):

 Angels in the Bible appear as human-looking.
 There are numerous stories where angels appear but are merely called men because they look like people (Gen 18:1-2, and 22).
-Hebrews 13:2 suggest that angels can go unrecognized on earth living amongst people even today.
-In Judges 13 when an Angel appeared to Samson’s parents to tell them to make a Nazirite from the womb and give them instructions, Manoah Samson’s father, had no clue he was an angel and tried to prepare food for him as a gift.
-It seems like he thought the angel was just a prophet, he even asked the angel his name, and the angel inquired as to why he wanted to know.
-When Jacob wrestled the angel and got his name changed in Genesis 32:28-29 he also asked the angel’s name and got the same response.
-If the angel had wings then it would be obvious that he wasn’t human.
-When they appear in visions and dreams, however, they are illuminated and scary (Dan 4:10:4-7, 10-11, Acts 10:30).
+Hebrews 13:2 suggests that angels can go unrecognized on earth, living amongst people even today.
+However, when they appear in visions and dreams, they are illuminated and can be scary (Dan 10:4-7, 10-11, Acts 10:3 & 30).
 Angels DO NOT have wings.
-When Cornelius was visited by an angel in Acts 10, he described him as a “man with dazzling clothes”, but he never mentioned wings.
+When an angel in Acts 10 visited Cornelius, he described him as a “man with dazzling clothes” but never mentioned wings.
 It’s hard to imagine that he would omit something like wings when describing a winged human and only focus on his clothes.
-Anyone can wear fancy clothes but how many people have wings?
-If you saw a human with fancy clothes, you wouldn’t think much of it, but if you saw a human with wings, that is not something you would forget nor omit when telling others about it.
-Think about Sodom and Gomorrah in Genesis 19, the two angels lead Lot in his family out, but they didn’t pick them up and fly them away like superheroes, they ran with their feet.
-Angels in pre-4th Century artwork are not depicted without wings.
+Anyone can wear fancy clothes, but how many people have wings?
+If you saw a human with fancy clothes, you wouldn’t think much of it, but if you saw a human with wings, that is not something you would forget or omit when telling others about it.
+Think about Sodom and Gomorrah in Genesis 19, the two angels led Lot and his family out of harm’s way, but they didn’t pick them up and fly them away like superheroes; they ran on foot.
+Angels in pre-4th-century artwork are not depicted with wings.
 In the 4th Century, wings were added to depictions of angels.
-This and many other changes came about with the European romanization of Christianity, which reinterpreted Jewish aspects of Christianity.
-For example, Cherubs were made to look like cupids (babies).
+This and many other changes came about with the European Romanization of Christianity, which reinterpreted Jewish aspects of Christianity.
+For example, Cherubs were made to look like Cupids (babies with wings).

 Linguistics lesson: The English word “Angel” comes from the Greek word Aggelos (ἀγγελος), which means messenger.
-In Hebrew, it’s, Mal’ak (מלאך).
+In Hebrew, it’s Mal’ak (מלאך).
 This is a generic word used to refer to both human messengers and God’s messengers.
-In Genesis 32:1-3 it says, “Now as Jacob went on his way, the angels (Heb. mal’ak) of God met him.
+In Genesis 32:1-3, it says, “Now as Jacob went on his way, the angels (Heb. mal’ak) of God met him.
 Jacob said when he saw them, “This is God’s camp.”
 So he named that place Mahanaim.
 Then Jacob sent messengers (Heb. mal’ak) before him to his brother Esau in the land of Seir, the country of Edom.
-It refers to both spiritual messengers of God and human ones sent by Jacob.
+It refers to both the spiritual messengers of God, like the one whom Jacob wrestled, and the human ones sent by Jacob to Esau.
 English translations like the KJV have a convention of distinguishing heavenly messengers from earthly messengers by keeping Angel untranslated for divine messengers and translating the word to its English equivalent for humans.
-Similar to the way western Bible translations capitalize the G in God to distinguish it from pagan gods.
-Just like in English we capitalize God to distinguish it from pagan gods.
-In Hebrew, there are no capital letters, so in Hebrew God and god are both written as Elohim (אֱלֹהִים), one must use context clues to distinguish.
-Although usually God is called the Lord God or Adonai, to distinguish him from pagan gods.
+Similar to how Western Bible English translations capitalize the G in God to distinguish it from pagan gods.
+In Hebrew, there are no capital letters, so in Hebrew, God and god are both written as Elohim (אֱלֹהִים), one must use context clues to distinguish.
+Although usually God is called the Lord God or Adonai, to distinguish him from pagan gods in Hebrew texts.

 Cherubs and Seraphs:

-Cherubs and Seraphs are depicted with wings and are always seen in God’s presence in, usually near his throne.
-These are not Angels because they are not Messengers they usually stay in God’s presence, meanwhile, Angels travel between heaven and Earth to deliver messages.
+Cherubs and Seraphs are depicted with wings and are always seen in God’s presence, usually near his throne.
+These are not Angels because they are not Messengers; they usually stay in God’s presence.
+Meanwhile, Angels travel between heaven and Earth to deliver messages.
 The word Angel itself is simply the Greek word for Messenger.

-Cherubs move around God’s throne room and humans don’t typically interact directly with humans like angels, they are usually seen by prophets through dreams and visions.
-The closest direct interaction of cherubs on earth is in Gen 3:24 when a Cherub is sent to guard the garden after the fall of humanity.
-God’s presence was in the garden so that is why they come close in that, but since then they have not appeared on grounds of the Earth, in the bible.
-Cherubs are described as 4-legged animals with different animal heads at different times, somewhat resembling creatures from other cultures like the Sphinx of the Greeks and Egyptians, the Shedu of Assyria, and Mushushu of Babylon.
+Cherubs move around God’s throne room, and humans don’t typically interact directly with them like angels; prophets usually see them through dreams and visions.
+The closest direct interaction of cherubs on earth is in Gen 3:24 when a Cherub is sent to guard the Garden in Eden after the fall of humanity.
+God’s presence was in the garden, so that is why they came close in that, but since then, they have not appeared on the grounds of the Earth, in the Bible.
+Cherubs are described as 4-legged animals with different animal heads at various times, resembling creatures from other cultures like the Sphinx of the Greeks and Egyptians, the Shedu of Assyria, and Mushushu of Babylon.
 They have wings, sometimes two and sometimes four (Exodus 25:20 & 1 Kings 6:27, Ezekiel 41:18, Ezekiel 10:14).
-The cherubs were first seen in the garden, they guarded it against humans after the fall (Gen 3:24).
 Images of Cherubs are symbolically placed throughout the Tabernacle and Temple.
-They are embroidered on the curtains of the tabernacle (Exodus 26:1), on the veil that marked off the holy of holies (Exodus 26:31), and gold statues of them are placed on top of the ark of the covenant (Exodus 25:17-22), as well on in the walls of the Temple (1 Kings 6:29) and as larger gold statues in the Temple (1 Kings 6:23-28).
-In Revelation 4:6-9 the cherubs have 6 wings like the seraphs in Isaiah 6.
+They are embroidered on the curtains of the tabernacle (Exodus 26:1), on the veil that marked off the holy of holies (Exodus 26:31).
+Gold replicas of them are bounded to the lid of the Ark of the Covenant (Exodus 25:17-22), as well on in the walls of the Temple (1 Kings 6:29) and as larger gold statues in the Temple (1 Kings 6:23-28).
+In Revelation 4:6-9, the cherubs have six wings like the seraphs in Isaiah 6.
 Many European churches have paintings of these little Cupid-looking things and call them Cherubs.
-But Cherubs are not babies and they don’t look like cupid, cupid is a pagan deity.
-It’s important that we don’t use modern imagery based on Greco-Roman mythology (images of Cupid or nymphs), to define the host of Elohim (God) because then biblical understanding of them gets lost.
+But Cherubs are not babies, and they don’t look like Cupid.
+Cupid is a pagan deity.
+We mustn’t use pagan imagery based on Greco-Roman mythology (images of Cupid or nymphs) to define the host of Elohim (God) because then the biblical understanding of them gets lost.

 Sons of God (Divine Council):

-Other scriptures for Sons of God are that translated as angels, heavenly beings/court, or son of the mighty.
-The Hebrew text in all of these passages says Benei Elohim (בְּנֵ֣י אֵלִ֑ים) or Sons (Ben) of God (Elohim).
+The most common translation of them is “sons of God.”
+The Hebrew text in the following passages says Benei Elohim (בְּנֵ֣י אֵלִ֑ים) or Sons (Ben) of God (Elohim):

 The Bible Project series on Biblical spiritual beings